CollinHeist/TitleCardMaker/docs/getting_started/connections/sonarr.md

 input box and then click <span class="example md-button">Create</span>.
 TCM will reload the page.

-7. The next step is to add the top-level directories for each of your Television libraries to that TitleCardMaker can automatically detect a Series' Library when [Syncing](../first_sync/sonarr.md) from Sonarr.
-The paths listed here __must__ be as they appear __within Sonarr__ - not Emby, Jellyfin, or Plex.
-See the following examples for help.
+7. The next step is to add the top-level directories for each of your television libraries to that TitleCardMaker can automatically detect a Series' Library when [Syncing](../first_sync/sonarr.md) from Sonarr.
+The paths listed here __must__ be as they appear __within Sonarr__ - not your media server.
+See the following examples for reference.

     !!! tip "Quick Setup"